 - The second kind is the ones you utilize when you are in the now, the present moment, focusing on the situation or a problem that’s going on right now.

 - The third kind contains all the chatter that goes on in everyone’s mind.

 Observe this when walking down the street and everyone is walking around looking down at their phones, or maybe even talking to themselves while listening to the chatter in their heads.
 The problem with all this chatter is that people are making judgments from this relentless chatter that they call thinking.
 They’re going through a process of judgment that leads to their beliefs.
-This happens repetitively throughout the day and forms the negative belief loops that you use to run your life and make decisions from.
+This happens repetitively throughout the day and forms negative belief loops that you use to run your life and make decisions with.